Walt Disney World Swan and Dolphin Resort Review

 For families, one of the most attractive resort benefits is the ability to take advantage of "Extra Magic Hours" at Walt Disney World Resort theme parks.
 Through this program, overnight guests enjoy the exclusive ability to enter theme parks early or stay late while enjoying select attractions.

-Additional perks include complimentary theme park parking and free transportation throughout the World.
+Additional perks include complimentary theme park parking, the ability to make FASTPASS+ reservations 60 days in advance and free transportation throughout the World.
 Unlike at Disney-owned resorts, guests are not eligible to participate in the Disney Dining Plan.
 There is a fee for self-parking and airport transportation is not included.

 Walt Disney World Swan and Dolphin Resort Reviews